jessepav/lacygoill-wiki-backup/awk/sed.md

      Note that the pattern space is, obviously,  not printed if it has just been removed by `c` or `d`, since there's nothing left to print.

-   - `n` is run (because it causes a premature end of cycle), and `-n` was not used
+   - `n` is run and `-n` was not used this is because `n` causes a premature end of cycle

    - `p` is run, regardless of `-n`

 ## What does an empty regex refer to?

-It refers to the last matched regex:
+It refers to the last matched regex.
+This is true regardless of where you  use `//`, and regardless of where the last regex was used (in a range, in the pattern field of a substitution, ...).

                                     vv
     $ seq 11 13 | sed -n -e '/./=; s//X/p'